 As said by the very wise Dr Seuss, “The more you read, the more you know.
 The more that you learn, the more places you’ll go.”

 This is so true!
 The more kids read, the more they learn and the more successful they will be in school and in life.
 That is why it is so important to foster a love of reading starting at a very young age.
 From the time your kids are born, books and story time can be as big a part of your family routine as dinner and bath time.
 Not only will kids learn the importance of reading, they will also develop important skills such as language development, comprehension, patience and focus!
 Unsure of how to foster the love of reading?
-Here are some ideas we came up with:
+Here are some ideas!

 10 Ways to Encourage a Love of Reading